All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • C-reactive protein (a marker of systemic inflammation) dropped substantially

-These improvements are clinically significant because cardiovascular disease risk rises sharply after menopause, and visceral obesity is a major contributing factor .
+These improvements are clinically significant because cardiovascular disease risk rises sharply after menopause, and visceral obesity is a major contributing factor.

 The SELECT Trial[2] and Cardiovascular Outcomes

 The SELECT trial demonstrated that semaglutide 2.4 mg reduced major adverse cardiovascular events by 20% in adults with overweight or obesity and established cardiovascular disease .
-Given that postmenopausal women face elevated cardiovascular risk, this finding adds another dimension to the potential benefit of Wegovy in this population.
+Given that postmenopausal women face improved cardiovascular risk, this finding adds another dimension to the potential benefit of Wegovy in this population.

 Wegovy vs. Hormone Replacement Therapy for Weight

 Wegovy and HRT serve different purposes and can be used together.
 HRT targets vasomotor symptoms, bone density, and urogenital health, while Wegovy addresses weight and metabolic dysfunction.
-No drug interaction between semaglutide and estrogen-based HRT has been identified, though combination use should be supervised by a physician .
+No drug interaction between semaglutide and estrogen-based HRT has been identified, though combination use should be supervised by a physician.

 Safety and Practical Considerations